Alloy Artifacts |

 The company is known to have made hand tools, in particular combination wrenches and box-end wrenches.
 Tools were marked with the "DAIE" brand.

-The company is believed to have JIS certification for class B4632 (box-end wrenches) based on a known tool, but we haven't found a record for the certification.
+The company may have received JIS certification for class B4632 (box-end wrenches) based on a known tool, but we haven't found a record for the certification.

 The website doesn't provide a history timeline, but it does have some photos of their impressive forging equipment.